 - (21) The current requirements on weekly rest periods do not offer enough flexibility for such a quick adaption of weekly schedule when needed.
-The temporary exceptions requested by Hungary aim to remedy to this issue. - On the one hand, Hungary considers that the possibility to postpone the weekly rest period for one more 24-hour period should allow drivers to work for seven days in a row and be available on Sundays when necessary.
-The fact that drivers, who are making use of this temporary exception, must still benefit from regular weekly rest periods in any two consecutive weeks should avoid accumulated fatigue.
-On the other hand, the flexibility to take reduced weekly rest periods will also allow drivers to spend a shorter rest period on the road and benefit from a longer rest at home thanks to the compensation rules. - (23) Hungary therefore requests that drivers are allowed to take two reduced weekly rests over two consecutive weeks provided that the reduction is compensated by an equivalent period of rest taken en bloc before the end of the third week following the week in question.
-Furthermore, Hungary requests that exceptions to weekly rest periods are not cumulative.
-Thus, drivers taking two consecutive reduced weekly rests cannot postpone their weekly rests beyond the end of six 24-hour periods, counting from the end of the previous weekly rest period. - (24) In its notification to the Commission, Hungary has made it clear that working conditions of drivers and road safety must not be compromised.
-Drivers shall not be expected to drive whilst tired.
-Employers remain responsible for the health and safety of their employees. - (25) Drivers should note on the back of their tachograph charts or printouts the reasons of exceeding normally permitted limits by Regulation (EC) No 561/2006. - (26) Therefore, the exceptions requested do not as such prejudice the objectives of Regulation (EC) No 561/2006. - (27) The request of Hungary to be authorised to grant exceptions to Article 6(1), (2) and (3), Article 7, and Article 8(2) and (6) of Regulation (EC) No 561/2006 should therefore be approved.
+The temporary exceptions requested by Greece aim to remedy to this issue.
+Greece considers that the flexibility to take reduced weekly rest periods will allow drivers to spend a shorter rest period on the road and benefit from a longer rest at home thanks to the compensation rules. - (22) Greece therefore requests that drivers are allowed to take two reduced weekly rests over two consecutive weeks provided that the reduction is compensated by an equivalent period of rest taken en bloc before the end of the third week following the week in question. - (23) In addition, Greece requests the obligation for drivers to take their regular weekly rests in suitable accommodation outside the cabin of the truck to be temporarily suspended to limit contacts and possible infections with COVID-19 and to provide an acceptable alternative in view of the closing down of most hotels and other accommodation during the pandemic, in line with the recommendation made by the Commission in its Communication on the implementation of the Green Lanes under the Guidelines for border management measures to protect health and ensure the availability of goods and essential services issued on 23 March 2020. - (24) In its notification to the Commission, Greece has made it clear that working conditions of drivers and road safety must not be compromised.
+Drivers should not be expected to drive whilst tired.
+Employers remain responsible for the health and safety of their employees. - (25) Drivers should note on the back of their tachograph charts or printouts the reasons of exceeding normally permitted limits by Regulation (EC) No 561/2006. - (26) Therefore, the exceptions requested do not as such prejudice the objectives of Regulation (EC) No 561/2006. - (27) The request of Greece to be authorised to grant exception to Article 6(1), (2) and (3), Article 7, and Article 8(2), (6) and (8) of Regulation (EC) No 561/2006 should therefore be approved.